Photo credit: © iStock/Christopher Futcher

 Watch out for…the for-profit college trap

 If you decide to go back to school, you’ll have a choice between attending a non-profit institution and a for-profit one.
 Heavy advertising by for-profit institutions tempts many non-traditional students to forgo the public or non-profit option and instead seek degrees and certificates from for-profit colleges.
+For-profit colleges have replaced community colleges as the go-to for many non-traditional students.
 This comes with its own set of risks, though.

 The second reason to think carefully before enrolling at a for-profit college is that these institutions have higher dropout and loan default rates than their public counterparts.
 Students who graduate from for-profit institutions are often unable to find gainful employment when they graduate, a situation that can leave them with dangerously high debt-to-income ratios.
 Defaulting on one kind of loan affects your future ability to get credit—in other words, it’s a big no-no.